by Lynn S. Schwebach

 From this class, Jobs noted that he “learned about serif and san serif typefaces, about varying the amount of space between different letter combinations, about what makes great typography great.
 It was beautiful, historical, artistically subtle in a way that science can’t capture, and I found it fascinating.”

-Jobs told the graduating class that at the time, none of what he learned in the class had any practical applications in his life.
-But ten years later, when he and Steve Wozniak designed the first Macintosh computer, all his calligraphy knowledge came back to him – and they designed it all into the Mac.
+Jobs told the graduating class that at the time, knowledge from the class had zero practical applications in his life.
+But ten years later, when he and Steve Wozniak designed the first Macintosh computer, all his calligraphy knowledge came back to him.
+They used this knowledge to design the Mac.
 (Also see the article, Why Cutting Arts Funding is Lethal.)

-Jobs’ speech about how his knowledge of calligraphy worked its way into his iconoclastic personal computer exemplifies the human creative process at its best.
+Jobs’ speech about how his knowledge of calligraphy worked its way into the Mac exemplifies the human creative process at its best.
 Scientists know that creativity involves taking “stored memories” and combining them with new, incoming data to create something unique.
 For this reason, they call creativity a combinatory process.

 Jobs didn’t think about or practice calligraphy for ten years.
 He took the class as a lark, as a way to expand his knowledge of art.
 But what he learned became essential to his innovations years later.